-Health Guide - Your child should remain at home if you observe any of the following symptoms: Temperature of 100 degrees or over; sore throat with swollen glands or runny nose; skin rashes or sores; and any general indication of illness (vomiting, diarrhea, listlessness, etc.).
-Parents are mandated from returning children to school until they are aspirin/Tylenol free and fever free for a minimum of 24 hours.
-Below is a list of childhood illnesses and suggested days of absence.
+Health Guide - Your child should remain at home if you observe any of the following symptoms: Temperature of 100.4 degrees or higher; sore throat with swollen glands or runny nose; skin rashes or sores; and any general indication of illness (vomiting, diarrhea, listlessness, etc.).
+Parents are mandated from returning children to school until they are aspirin/Tylenol free and fever free for a minimum of 72 hours.